Monoidal Bousfield Localizations and Algebras over Operads: Monoidal Bousfield Localizations

 \begin{proof} Suppose $F:\M \to \cat{N}$ is a monoidal left Quillen functor, that $\cat{N}$ has cofibrant objects flat, and that $\mathbb{L}F$ takes the images of $\C$ in $\ho(\M)$ to isomorphisms in $\ho(\cat{N})$.
 Then $F$ also takes the images of maps in $\C'$ to isomorphisms in $\ho(\cat{N})$, because for any $f\in \C$ and any cofibrant $K$, $F(f\otimes K) \cong F(f)\otimes F(K)$ is a weak equivalence in $\cat{N}$.
 This is because $F(K)$ is cofibrant in $\cat{N}$ (as $F$ is left Quillen), cofibrant objects are flat in $\cat{N}$, and $F(f)$ is a weak equivalence in $\cat{N}$ by hypothesis.

-The universal property of the localization $L_{\C'}$ then provides a unique left Quillen functor $\delta:L_{\C'}\M \to \cat{N}$ which is the same as $F$ on objects and morphisms (c.f.
-Theorem 3.3.18 and Theorem 3.3.19 in \cite{hirschhorn}, which also provide uniqueness for $\delta$).
+The universal property of the localization $L_{\C'}$ then provides a unique left Quillen functor $\delta:L_{\C'}\M \to \cat{N}$ that is the same as $F$ on objects and morphisms (Theorem 3.3.18 and Theorem 3.3.19 in \cite{hirschhorn}).
 In particular, $\delta$ is a monoidal functor and $\delta q = Fq:F(QS)\to F(S)$ is a weak equivalence in $\cat{N}$ because the cofibrant replacement $QS\to S$ is the same in $L_{\C'}(\M)$ as in $\M$.
 So $\delta$ is a unique monoidal left Quillen functor as required, and the commutativity $\delta j = F$ follows immediately from the definition of $\delta$. \end{proof}